BlaineDev/431-2020/classes/class25/README.md

 1. Now that we're in December, don't forget about staying healthy, keeping other people healthy, and taking care of those that need your help. **Make good choices.**
 2. [Minute Paper after Class 25](https://bit.ly/431-2020-minute-25) is due Wednesday 2020-12-02 at noon.
+    - One of the questions is about your plans for 432.
+You may want to see [this list of key 432 topics](https://github.com/THOMASELOVE/431-2020/blob/master/classes/class26/README.md#key-topics-i-hope-to-do-justice-to-in-432) (which we'll discuss Thursday.)
 3. The Scheduling form for Project B oral presentations due Wednesday 2020-12-02 at noon, too.
     - People I'm waiting to hear from (as of 4 PM Monday 2020-11-30) are Emily Conlan, Akif Gormez, Marie Michenkova, Aman Pande, Zoe Sekyonda and Kristi Westphaln.
     - If you're [currently scheduled to do a recording](https://github.com/THOMASELOVE/431-2020/blob/master/projects/projectB/presentation_schedule.md) but want to switch to a Zoom meeting, email Dr. Love now and he'll see if that can happen.